 In addition, Yangon has an immensely attractive city centre area with a rich heritage which is being overrun by traffic and related negative externalities such as congestion, noise, poorly regulated parking, crowded and obstructed walkways, unsafe crossings, and other problems.
 A range of pedestrian facility, parking, traffic management and public space improvements and investments are sorely needed.
 Ideally these city centre improvements can be undertaken with major bus system upgrades and public transport priority measures.

-From December 2017 to December 2018 CDIA (with consultants Far East Mobility) devised feasibility studies for public transport priority, parking, and NMT improvements in Yangon, and Far East Mobility also prepared preliminary TOD proposals for the BRT corridor.
+From December 2017 to December 2018 CDIA (with consultants Far East Mobility) devised feasibility studies for public transport priority, parking, and NMT improvements in Yangon, and Far East Mobility with BRT Planning International also prepared preliminary TOD proposals for the BRT corridor.